NBISweden/workshop-scRNAseq/conda_instructions.md

 sh Miniconda3-latest-Linux-x86_64.sh
 ```

-6. Inside MobaXterm, type the commands below to install the X-server graphical packages that will be used to lauch RStudio.
+6. Inside MobaXterm, type the commands below to install the X-server graphical packages that will be used to launch RStudio.
 [https://docs.anaconda.com/anaconda/install/linux/](https://docs.anaconda.com/anaconda/install/linux/)
 ```
 sudo apt-get update